Liquity (LQTY) Price Reaches $1.24 on Top Exchanges

 - Jeff in Space (JEFF) traded 2.2% lower against the dollar and now trades at $2.75 or 0.00010076 BTC.

-Liquity was first traded on October 15th, 2020.
-Liquity’s total supply is 100,000,000 tokens and its circulating supply is 92,277,403 tokens.
-The official website for Liquity is www.liquity.org.
+Liquity launched on October 15th, 2020.
+Liquity’s total supply is 100,000,000 tokens and its circulating supply is 92,314,015 tokens.
+Liquity’s official website is www.liquity.org.
+The official message board for Liquity is medium.com/liquity.
+Liquity’s official Twitter account is @liquityprotocol and its Facebook page is accessible here.
 The Reddit community for Liquity is https://reddit.com/r/Liquity and the currency’s Github account can be viewed here.
-Liquity’s official Twitter account is @liquityprotocol and its Facebook page is accessible here.
-Liquity’s official message board is medium.com/liquity.

 Liquity Token Trading

-It is usually not possible to buy alternative cryptocurrencies such as Liquity directly using US dollars.
-Investors seeking to trade Liquity should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, GDAX or Gemini.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Liquity using one of the exchanges listed above.
+It is usually not possible to purchase alternative cryptocurrencies such as Liquity directly using US dollars.
+Investors seeking to trade Liquity should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, Coinbase or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Liquity using one of the aforementioned exchanges.

 Receive News & Updates for Liquity Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Liquity and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.